Talandar99/diesel_engine/README.md

 `make_space_diesel_variant = true` flag to their entity.

 ## Space Diesel Variants
-This library includes an automated script that creates "space" variants of machines (powered by space diesel) for the Space Age expansion.
+This library includes a script that creates "space" variants of machines (powered by space diesel) for the Space Age expansion.
 The script automatically scans the entire game database (`data.raw`) and generates new versions of the entities.